Things To Do In Amsterdam: Our Top 7

 7. Visiting A Coffee Shop

 Another part of the 'controlled sleaze' in Amsterdam, the coffee shops where you can legally buy up to 5 grams of weed or hash, and smoke it right there if you want.
 Are you looking for places that actually serve coffee instead of soft drugs?
-Then read our page.
+Then see our Amsterdam coffee houses page.

 The atmosphere inside differs widely: while some coffee shops still look like the 1970s counter culture where they originated from, others have adopted more trendy or even New Age styles.
 Some are very relaxed, others have loud music, etc.